 Other dangers of ghost hunting

 Ghost hunting can be a risky or even dangerous hobby.

 Often, you have more to fear from the living than from the dead (or other entities), whether you’re ghost hunting in a cemetery or any other “haunted” location.

 If you focus on relatively benign haunted cemeteries, especially if they’re in hallowed grounds, you’re as safe as possible from demons (no matter how you define them).

 That doesn’t mean you’re 100% safe.
 No one can guarantee that, no matter where you are or who you’re with.

 If you’re frightened by any aspect of ghost hunting or paranormal research, don’t get involved in this field.

-Sooner or later — often when you least expect it — you’re going to encounter something terrifying.
+Sooner or later — often when you least expect it — you’re going to encounter something truly terrifying.

-It might be a ghost.
-It might be something malicious.
-It might just be some guy you trusted, but he’s a sexual predator.
+- It might just be some guy you trusted, but he’s a sexual predator.